Coal mining in Nepal: Deposits

-The coal in the sub-himalaya (Siwalik/Churia) has some radioactive minerals mixed in the coal.
+The coal in the Sub-Himalaya (Siwalik/Churia) has some radioactive minerals mixed in the coal.

 Production

-There are 11 small scale coal mines are in operation scattered throughout Nepal.
+There are 11 small scale coal mines that are in operation scattered throughout Nepal.

 Some additional licenses are issued by the government for exploration.
 The annual production is shown in table below.

 Environmental concerns

-Some lands have started to cave in and some landslides has been triggered near the mining area.
+Some lands have started to cave-in and some landslides have been triggered near the mining area.
 Also, the ground water has dried up.
 This has caused conflict between locals and mine operators.